 When I started to use it I thought this would be perfect for super sunny days but what I am really finding myself using it the most for is macro shots.
 Because the viewfinder has a 3x zoom I have larger viewing experience to know for sure what I am getting in focus and what might be slightly off.
 This has been saving me time because instead of needing multiple shots that I need to dig through to see if I got the one I wanted just right, I can pretty much see on my first try.
 The fact that it also snaps off to be used as a sunshade so I can go back and view images with others in the bright sky is pretty handy.

 Will an LCD viewfinder be necessary once I own a mirrorless camera?
 I am sure it will be.
 The fact that the Elvid OptiView 50 has a 3x-zoom for a larger viewing experience makes it useful just for that reason.
 When I saw its sticker price, I wasn’t sure if it was ‘worth it,’ but after using it for several types of shoots, I can definietely say it’s one of my go-to accessories now.

-I'm a Tech geek, knowledge junky, freelance web graphic designer, Star Wars fan and writer for macsources.com I love technology, and what people do when creating amazing apps and products.
-I focus on Tech News, Resources & Reviews.
+I'm a Tech geek, knowledge junky, Photographer, Star Wars fan, and writer for macsources.com I love technology, and what people do when creating amazing apps and products.
+I focus on Tech and Photography News, Resources & Reviews.
 Find me on Twitter Want to know more?
 Just ask.